Moduli spaces of meromorphic connections, quiver varieties, and integrable deformations: Moduli spaces of meromorphic connections, quiver varieties and integrable deformations

-\begin{df}[symplectic reduction, Marsden-Weinstein reduction]\normalfont The symplectic manifold $(\mu^{-1}(\xi)/G,\underline{\omega})$ is called a {\em symplectic reduction} or {\em Marsden-Weinstein reduction} of $(M,\omega)$ under the action of $G$. \end{df} Sometimes we drop the assumption that the action of $G$ is free and proper, and call $\mu^{-1}(\xi)/G$ a symplectic reduction too though it may have singularities.
+\begin{df}[symplectic reduction, Marsden-Weinstein reduction]\normalfont We call the symplectic manifold $(\mu^{-1}(\xi)/G,\underline{\omega})$ a {\em symplectic reduction} or {\em Marsden-Weinstein reduction} of $(M,\omega)$ under the action of $G$. \end{df} Sometimes we drop the assumption that the action of $G$ is free and proper, and call $\mu^{-1}(\xi)/G$ a symplectic reduction too though it may have singularities.